bgermann/cforms2/readme.txt

 [Old Tracking DB for cformsII](https://wordpress.org/plugins/cforms2-old-tracking-db) is for those who do not want to switch from the built-in Tracking DB to CFDB.
 However it does not have any web interface.

-[WordPress ReCaptcha Integration](https://wordpress.org/plugins/wp-recaptcha-integration) provides a reCAPTCHA implementation for cformsII.
+[ReCaptcha Integration for WordPress](https://wordpress.org/plugins/wp-recaptcha-integration) provides a reCAPTCHA implementation for cformsII.

 == Localization ==